-Margalida Moll Salord is a London based concert pianist who has recently been described as a ‘magnificent artist with a promising present and future of international success’ by the Spanish magazine Consell Català de la Música.
+Margalida Moll Salord is a classical concert pianist natural from Ciutadella de Menorca.
+She has recently been described as a ‘magnificent artist with a promising present and future of international success’ by the Spanish magazine Consell Català de la Música.

 She has performed as a soloist at many prestigious venues in the UK including the Wigmore Hall, Steinway Hall, University of London, Charlton House, Menuhin Hall, Cultural Centre of the Russian Embassy of London, Victoria and Albert Museum, Amaryllis Fleming Concert Hall, St James’s Piccadilly Church, St Stephen’s Church St Mary Abbots Church or St George’s Hannover Square as well as giving a series of concerts across Scotland, in venues such as the Royal Overseas League.
-Since 2007, Margalida has also performed across Spain, in venues such as the Ateneo Hall in Madrid, La Pedrera Hall and El Jardí dels Tarongers Hall in Barcelona or the Reynolds Foundation Hall in Mahon among others.
+Since 2007, Margalida has also performed across Spain, in venues such as the Ateneo Hall in Madrid, La Pedrera Hall, El Jardi dels Tarongers Hall in Barcelona, the Palau Saura of Ciutadella de Menorca or the Reynolds Foundation Hall in Maó among others.
 In 2016 she participated in the annual Keyboard Festival at the Royal College of Music, where she performed a selection of pieces by Catalan composer Enrique Granados.
 The concert was streamed live worldwide.

 Margalida recently graduated with a Master of Performance with Distinction at the Royal College of Music in London, studying with professor Gordon Fergus Thompson.
 In 2014, she completed her Bachelor of Music with Honors also at the Royal College of Music, where she studied with professors Ruth Nye and Gordon Fergus-Thompson.
 Prior to her undergraduate studies, Margalida gained a place to study at the Yehudi Menuhin School with professors Marcel Baudet and Renana Gutman, thus completing her Junior Music Diploma.